jacknoble/ploomber/ARCHITECTURE.md

 metadata in a `SQLite` database.
 Alternatively, SQL Products can skip saving metadata, but they lose incremental builds.

-Tasks may generate more than one task. `MetaProuct` (`src/ploomber/products/metaproduct.py`) implements a Product-like interface that can hold more than one Product.
+Tasks may generate more than one task. `MetaProduct` (`src/ploomber/products/metaproduct.py`) implements a Product-like interface that can hold more than one Product.
 This way, `Task` can interact with it as if it was a single task.